-No official Top Chef this week, as M&J were unable to come, and M&E are leaving for vacation today.
+No official Top Chef this week, as Michael and Joe were unable to come, and Mitch and Eileen are leaving for vacation today.
 That, however, didn’t prevent me from cooking.
-Indeed, the foundation for Thursday’s meal was laid on Monday night, and the meal one started must be completed.
+Indeed, the foundation for Thursday’s meal was laid on Monday night, and the meal, once started, must be completed.

 This is a long (temporally) recipe that requires a dry brine, taking anywhere from 1-3 days.
 The recipe calls for a 2.75-3.5 lb bird, but mine was 4.5 lbs, so I went for the full 3 day brine.
 That process started on Monday (see, now it makes sense!).
 Although cooking is technically a 3 day process, most of that is down time, and the recipe is actually quite easy.
 There was nothing to do with the bird until I got home from work on Thursday and turned on the oven and popped it in.